cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

 Application Version
 ===================
 Applications can be created with a version string.
-This might be useful when a newer version of the same application needs to be created.
-Programs of a specific version of an Application be started or stopped using the version aware program lifecycle HTTP RESTful API.
-If a version is not provided while creating an application (i.e., applications created using the non-version aware API), a default version of "-SNAPSHOT" is used.
-If an application version that is trying to be created already exists,then it will be overriden only if the version string ends with "-SNAPSHOT".
+This can be useful when a newer version of the same application needs to be created, and you need to distinguish them and run them at the same time.
+Programs of a specific version of an application can be started and stopped using the calls of the version-aware :ref:`Lifecycle HTTP RESTful APIs
-Otherwise, the versions are immutable.
+<http-restful-api-lifecycle>`.

+If a version is not provided while creating an application (i.e., the application is created using a non-version-aware API), a default version of "-SNAPSHOT" is used.

+If an application version is specified that matches one that already exists, it will be overwritten only if the version string ends with "-SNAPSHOT".
+Otherwise, versions are immutable, and the only way to change a version is to delete the application of that version and then redeploy it.

-Information about the version-aware RESTful API to create, list, delete application with versions can be found in the Lifecycle HTTP RESTful API documentation.
+Information about the version-aware RESTful APIs to create, list, and delete applications using versions can be found in the :ref:`Lifecycle HTTP RESTful API documentation
+<http-restful-api-lifecycle>`.

 Application Configuration
 =========================